 The No-Show Rate

-A no-show occurs when a visitor has a booked appointment but, as the word says, he or she does not show!
+A no-show occurs when a visitor has a booked appointment but, as the word says, he or she does not show up!
 Now to calculate the rate, simply divide that by the total number of visitors.

 You want to have the minimum rate you possibly can.
 When someone does not show up at a booked hour, you lose all the work you have done in preparation for that person, not just that hour.

-The No-Show phenomenon, a behavioural trend in the service industry.
+The No-Show phenomenon is a behavioural trend in the service industry.

 In the last few years, this client behaviour has become increasingly widespread in many different service industries including hotels, restaurants, events, airline companies, transport, health care, and even the wellness sector.

 With the increasing demand and cost pressures, it is imperative for organisations to improve the effectiveness and efficiency of their services.
 Despite huge efforts, there are inevitable events leading to higher costs and underutilization.
 No-shows are great examples that significantly trigger the mismatch between supply and expected demand.
 Therefore, they have an impact on service quality and system performance.

 TIPS TO DECREASE NO-SHOWS:

 - Be punctual, always keep to schedule

 Your visitors will not want to wait too long in the waiting area, as this will generate either turnover or they will not care about being punctual too for their next appointment.
 Commit to them and always set an example.